cce-bigdataintro-1160/CEBD-1160-spring-2019/python.md

 3. If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.

+##### Error
+1. Write a script that can convert a string into an int and print its value and type on the console.
+If the value can't be converted print: `bad string {} couldn't be cast to int`
+2. ???

 ##### Files
 1. Open and print the titanic train.csv file.
 Prefix the line by `Male: ` and `Female: ` according to the gender of the person.
-2. ???

-##### Extra Exercises
-1. A script that returns the number of prime numbers that exist up to an input number
+Output the prefixed text and output the final count for each.
+2. Open and print the [boston.housing](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.data).
+Can you print it value by value?

 ### Homework
 * Don't forget to fill up the Weekly Journal!